candace-eckels/cece-132/README.md

 <div id="stats" align="center">

 - 🔭 I’m currently working on: Refactoring projects, beginning a new project
-- 💬 Ask me about: Anything Ruby on Rails, I am Open to Work!
+- 💬 I am currently exploring how to improve documentation, and ways to better communicate across teams.
+- 🦹🏽‍♀️ Personally, I am really into anime, personal and professional development books, and taking computers apart 🤪

 </div>